 Report on actions, activities, and the use of funding under this Agreement relative to indicators in the Action Plan, as well as accessibility of Projects, and projected achievement of PT energy consumption and greenhouse gas emissions objectives.

-In order to track progress over the current Fiscal Year, NLHC will report on the status at Year Start (balance of progress carried over from previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in place. a.
-Number of households for which Housing Need has been addressed by Project-based subsidy or affordability assistance to the household.
+previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in In order to track progress over the current Fiscal Year, NHC will report on the status at Year Start (balance of progress carried over from place.
+Number of households for which Housing Need has been addressed by Project-based subsidy or affordability assistance to the household. ti ti

-Remo oved from Housing 1 Removed from Housing Need due to Affordability o Afforda bility
+Remo wed from Housing h Removed from Housing Need due to Affordability o Afforda bility

-I maintain New New Construction tion Rel Repair/Renewed hev Project Project Based Subsidy ubsidy Affordal Affordability Assistance to Households tance to
+New New Construction tion Ref Repair/Renewed bev Project Project Based Subsidy ubsidy Affordat Affordability Assistance to Households tance to

-adk: Bushou Year Mid- Year Year Year Mid- Year Year Year Mid- Year Year Year Mid- Year Year
+adkı Busnou Year Start Mid- Year Year End Year Start Mid- Year Year End Year Start Mid- Year Year End Year Start Mid- Year Year End

 Social Housing

 Affordable Rental

-Affordable Homeownership
+Affordable Homeownership 2 × <

-Transitional Shelter
+Transitional Shelter 5

 Other Supportive Housing

-Other
+Other =

 Total

-For the tables found in section 3, b-d., NLHC will report on the following only where they have specific targeted programs b.
-Number of new and repaired/renewed Housing Units by Housing Type4 and Targeted Housing Program5, as applicable.
+For the tables found in section 3, b-d., NHC will report on the following only where they have specific targeted programs b.
+Number of new and repaired/renewed Housing Units by Housing Type5 and Targeted Housing Program6, as applicable.